Community safety initiatives and resources

 The ministry provides grants, primarily to police services, in collaboration with community partners, in support of local and provincial community safety priorities.
 Police services and community partners can apply to these grants when a call for applications is announced.
 These grants include the:

-• Hate Crimes and Extremism Investigative Team Grant supports a team of 20 municipal police services, as well as the Ontario Provincial Police, who focus on crime involving hate propaganda, the promotion of genocide, hate-motivated crimes and criminal extremism
+- Hate Crimes and Extremism Investigative Team Grant supports a network of 19 municipal police services, the Parliamentary Protective Service and the Ontario Provincial Police.
+The network focuses on crime involving hate propaganda, the promotion of genocide, hate-motivated crimes and criminal extremism.

 For more information about Community Safety and Well-being planning, the RTD, or any of the grant programs listed, please email SafetyPlanning@ontario.ca.